Garlic Butter Shrimp and Steak. Surf meets turf in the most mouthwatering way!

 Cook the Shrimp

 - Heat a large skillet over medium heat on the grill.
 Add the butter.
-Once the butter melts add the shrimp.
+Once the butter starts to melt, add the shrimp.

 - Cook, turning once, for 4 to 5 minutes, or until cooked through.